Move a site with URL changes

 - Update annotations in the HTML or sitemaps entry for each page:

-- Each destination URL should have a self-referencing rel="canonical" meta tag.
+- Each destination URL should have a self-referencing rel="canonical" LINK tag.

 - If the site you moved has multilingual or multinational pages annotated using rel-alternate-hreflang annotations, be sure to update the annotations to use the new URLs.